What’s it all about?

 For house price information please visit the sold data tab.

-Eating and drinking: The Grove is an award winning gastropub .
-Among a scattering of riverside watering holes, The Dove is the most atmospheric with a history going back to the 17th century.
+Eating and drinking: Among a scattering of riverside watering holes, The Dove is the most atmospheric with a history going back to the 17th century.
 Low beamed and with reputedly the tiniest bar in Britain, it is a popular spot from which to view the annual Boat Race as it heads towards Mortlake.
-Also by the Thames is the world class River Cafe, which launched the career of Jamie Oliver, and Sam’s Riverside, offering a Modern British menu sourced from small artisan suppliers.
+Also by the Thames are the world class River Cafe, which launched the career of Jamie Oliver, and Sam’s Riverside, offering a Modern British menu sourced from small artisan suppliers.
 Nearby Brackenbury Village has a thriving social scene and lots of lovely places to eat and drink.

 Culture: The Riverside Studios is an arts centre with cinema, theatre and gallery.
 Currently undergoing a three year redevelopment, the studios began life as a Victorian factory.
 As well as an imaginative programme of performance, the Lyric Theatre has a roof garden where you can enjoy a sandwich and a contemplative moment high above the bustle of King Street below.
 For live entertainment from international stars, you can’t beat the Hammersmith Apollo.